 INTRODUCTION

-Hepatitis C virus (HCV) infection is a major public health problem, it affects 1% of world population[1] and is one of the main causes of chronic liver disease-related death in the developed world[1,2].
-It was estimated that approximately 50 to 85 percent of the cases developed chronic hepatitis.
-Many patients with chronic HCV infection may not result in clinically apparent liver disease because it is in general a slow progressive infection.
-Five percent to 30% of chronically infected individuals developed cirrhosis over a span of 20 to 30 years[3,4].
-The recent introduction of direct-acting antivirals (DAAs) has the potential to change the future burden of the disease, as they achieve higher sustained virological response rates (SVR), have fewer side effects and are simpler regimens compared to interferon (IFN) based therapies[5,6].
-Due to recent developments of antiviral treatments, the target of eliminating HCV until 2030 has become achievable[7].
-Although the costs of providing DAAs have been intensively debated since their introduction, the cost and cost-effectiveness to implement an HCV elimination strategy has recently been put on the agenda[8-12].
+Hepatitis C virus (HCV) infection is a major public health problem; it affects 1% of the world population[1] and is one of the main causes of chronic liver disease-related death in the developed world[1,2].
+It has been estimated that approximately 50%-85% of HCV cases developed chronic hepatitis.
+Many patients with chronic HCV (CHC) infection do not result in clinically apparent liver disease because it is generally a slow progressive infection.
+Five percent to 30% of chronically infected individuals developed cirrhosis over a span of 20 to 30 yr[3,4].
+The recent introduction of direct-acting antivirals (DAAs) has the potential to change the future disease burden, as they achieve higher sustained virological response (SVR) rates, have fewer side effects and are simpler regimens compared to interferon (IFN)-based therapies[5,6].
+Due to recent developments of antiviral treatments, the target of eliminating HCV by 2030 has become achievable[7].
+Although the cost of providing DAAs has been extensively debated since their introduction, the cost and cost-effectiveness of implementing an HCV elimination strategy has recently been put on the agenda[8-12].

-Greece has one of the highest prevalence rates of chronic HCV (CHC) infection in Europe with approximately thirty three percent of the chronically infected patients being at advanced fibrosis stages (≥ F3)[13,14].
+Greece has one of the highest prevalence rates of CHC infection in Europe, with approximately 33% of chronically infected patients in the advanced fibrosis stages (≥ F3)[13,14].
 Additionally, it has an older infected population compared to other countries, meaning that the mean fibrosis progression is relatively rapid and the probability of HCV-related mortality or morbidity is high[15-17].
-This is the reason that, although HCV prevalence in Greece is decreasing after the peak in 2005, morbidity and mortality are forecasted to increase in the next years[14,18].
-Moreover, the diagnostic rate is low (about 20%).
-Except for the significant HCV epidemic, Greece also faces a substantial financial crisis since 2008.
-Since then, the Greek economy has been shrunk substantially; the gross domestic product (GDP) fell by 22%, about one-fifth of the aggregate production was lost and the public pharmaceutical expenditure was reduced by more than 50%[19].
+Therefore, although HCV prevalence in Greece has been decreasing since its peak in 2005, morbidity and mortality are forecasted to increase in the next years[14,18].
+Moreover, the diagnostic rate is low (approximately 20%).
+Except for the significant HCV epidemic, Greece has faced a substantial financial crisis since 2008.
+Since then, the Greek economy has substantially shrunk; the gross domestic product (GDP) fell by 22%, about one-fifth of the aggregate production was lost and the public pharmaceutical expenditure was reduced by more than 50%[19].

 Recently, a modeling study quantified the impact of IFN-free DAAs on HCV-related morbidity and mortality in Greece under the World Health Organization (WHO) Global Hepatitis Strategy[14].
-This study showed that improved prevention strategies, large and effective screening programs and increased treatment coverage with DAAs were necessary to reach the goal of HCV elimination in Greece until 2030.
-To implement this strategy, it is vital to take into consideration the cost of the proposed strategy, which poses significant financial challenges for the healthcare system.
+This study showed that improved prevention strategies, large and effective screening programs and increased treatment coverage with DAAs were necessary to reach the goal of HCV elimination in Greece by 2030.
+To implement this strategy, it is vital to consider the cost of the proposed strategy, which poses significant financial challenges for the healthcare system.

 The aims of this study are (1) to estimate the required interventions to achieve elimination using updated information for DAA treatment coverage, (2) to compute the total costs (including the indirect costs) of the strategy and to (3) identify whether the elimination strategy is cost-effective for Greece.